 I became tired of always trying to negotiate a better deal.
 I wanted to be the person to walk into a car dealership, and be one of the ‘well-qualified customers’.
 After I bought that little 5-speed, I swore to Ron, the finance manager at the dealership, I would do my best to increase my credit score.

 I tried to do what he said, I really did.
-Even with his sample letters, painstakingly created on a manual typewriter, the process to improve my credit was slow and frustrating.
+Even with his sample letters, painstakingly created on a manual typewriter, the process to build my credit was slow and frustrating.
 Many times, the letters didn’t even get a response.

 Years later, I was still in the same situation.
 I never did anything to change my habits; by then I had kids, so the consequences were more serious.